Manjeri: History

 Manjeri was once the headquarters and the military centre of the Kingdom of Mysore under Tipu Sultan.
 Under British rule, Manjeri served as the administrative headquarters of Eranad subdistrict, which was the largest subdistrict within the Malabar District.
 In 1896, the landlords of Manjeri Kovilakam started to evacuate the tenants from their lands.
 The landless tenants started to revolt under the leadership of Variyan Kunnathu Kunjahammed Haji.
 They seized the land and properties of the landlords.
 British army came to help the landlords.
 The conflict caused the British to risk 94 out of 100 soldiers.

 The Malabar district political conference of Indian National Congress held at Manjeri on 28 April 1920, fueled Indian independence movement and national movement in British Malabar.
 That conference declared that the Montagu–Chelmsford Reforms were not able to satisfy the needs of British India.
 It also argued for a land reform to seek solutions for the problems caused by tenancy that existed in Malabar.
 However, the decision widened the drift between extremists and moderates within the Congress.
 The conference resulted in dissatisfaction of landlords with the Indian National Congress.
 It caused the leadership of the Malabar district Congress Committee to come under the control of the extremists who stood for labourers and the middle class.

 The region has been part of movements such as Khilafat Movement and Malabar rebellion following the Manjeri conference.
 It was one of the strongholds of the Malabar Rebellion in 1921.
 Manjeri police station was destructed by the rebels on 21 August 1921.
 The protestors won in removing the colonial rule from the region and establish self-rule for about six months.
 After Indian independence in 1947, the region continued in Malabar District.
 In 1969, it became a part of the newly formed Malappuram district.
 Now it forms a part of the Malappuram metropolitan area.

 Demographics

 Total population under municipality limits is 97,102 according to the 2011 census.
 Males form 48.6% and females 51.4%.
 Malayalam is the widely spoken language in the town.
 Manjeri has been a multi-ethnic and multi-religious town since the early medieval period.
 The Muslims form the largest religious group, followed by Hindus and Christians.
 The municipality of Manjeri has an average literacy rate of 95.8%.

+Saint Gregorios Orthodox Church serves the Malankara Orthodox Christians in Manjeri under the Diocese of Malabar of the Malankara Orthodox Syrian Church.